CodePushGo/website/src/content/blog/en/best-practices-for-capacitor-code-sharing.md

 ![CodePushGo](https://assets.seobotai.com/capgo.app/67fc5744af1a45e500bc59a4/460b6a71189963262e0579d8af2972b5.jpg)

-CodePushGo aligns with these practices, optimizing Capacitor development with advanced over-the-air (OTA) updates and integrated CI/CD workflows.
+CodePushGo aligns with these practices, optimizing React Native development with advanced over-the-air (OTA) updates and integrated CI/CD workflows.
 It delivers impressive results, including download speeds of 114ms for 5MB bundles via a global CDN, an average API response time of 434ms worldwide, and 23.5 million successful updates [\[1\]](https://capgo.app/).

 > "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)